Quantum computing Floquet energy spectra: Acknowledgments

 \section{Acknowledgments}

 We thank Andrew Sornborger, Zoe Holmes, Michael Epping, Tim Bode, Peter Schuhmacher, Elisabeth Lobe and Tobias Stollenwerk for useful discussions on related problems.
 This work was carried out under the auspices of the U.S. Department of Energy (DOE) National Nuclear Security Administration under Contract No. 89233218CNA000001.
 It was supported by the LANL LDRD Program.
-This research used computing resources provided by the LANL Institutional Computing Program.